espresso/espresso/docs/Generator.md

 This will create `./App` folder with a ready-to-use application inside.

-Generated application will use `ERB` engine and wont be setup to use any `ORM`.
+Generated application will use `ERB` engine and wont be set to use any `ORM`.

-To generate an project that will use a custom engine, pass `engine` option:
+To generate an project that will use a custom engine, use `engine` option followed by a semicolon and the full, case sensitive name of desired engine:

 ```
 $ e g:p App engine:Slim